-In addition, Ofgem has certified SP Transmission as benefiting from not having to meet the requirements of the unbundling requirements under the EU Third Energy Package.
-This relaxation of the regulations could be withdrawn if the separation requirements are not met, ultimately resulting in the forced divestment of the Transmission business.
+In addition, Ofgem has certified that SP Transmission does not currently need to comply with the requirements of the unbundling requirements under the EU Third Energy Package.
+This means that SPEN can continue to operate a Transmission business alongside its other operations.
+This relaxation of the regulations could be withdrawn if the separation requirements are not met, ultimately resulting in the forced separation of the Transmission business from SPEN's operations.